 Chronic Pain Affects Your Sex Life

 Chronic pain may interfere with sexuality for several reasons.
 One is the nature of the pain itself.
-However, other factors associated with your chronic pain, including mood disorders, decreased sex drive (libido), medications or stress, can also affect your sexual function 6.
+Other factors associated with chronic pain, include mood disorders, decreased sex drive (libido), medications or stress.
+All of these can affect sexual function 6.

 Chronic Pain – the Invisible Disability